dipankardas011/dipankardas-portfolio/content/diary/Apr25.md

 description = "Let's talk about my April 2025"
 +++

+# Date 2025-04-26 2025-04-28
+* ksctl new feature for Cilium and flannel customization and release v2.6 and also started the work on the cluster summary
+* learning about:
+  - Retry pattern
+  - Queue Based Load Leveling
+  - Rate limting
+  - Saga Distributed transaction
+  - Scheduling Agent Superivor
+  - Sequential Convey
+  - Sharding
+  - Sidecar
+  - Static Content Hosting
+  - Strangler Fig
+  - Throttling
+  - Valet Key

 # Date 2025-04-24 2025-04-25
 * learning about vpc privatelink and sharing a resource across aws accounts
 * learning about cilium IPAM, Encryption, and some other features